 (3) COMAR 09.12.31[.]; and

-(4) ACIP Recommendations for Measles-Mumps-Rubella (MMR) ‘Evidence of Immunity’ Requirements for Healthcare Personnel, Center for Disease Control and Prevention, Advisory Committee on Immunization Practices, August, 2009.
+(4) ACIP Recommendations for Measles-Mumps-Rubella (MMR) ‘Evidence of Immunity’ Requirements for Healthcare Personnel, Centers for Disease Control and Prevention, Advisory Committee on Immunization Practices, August, 2009.

 B. Tuberculosis Exposure Control.

 (1) The infection control program shall include a risk assessment program, including monitoring for tuberculosis infection for employees that is in accordance with [ the following guidelines] Guidelines for Preventing the Transmission of Mycobacterium tuberculosis in Health-Care Settings, 2005;